Small Amounts are Still Relevant

 Dispersants are chemicals in which they are poured on oil spills, “dispersing” the pollution so that it appears to be clean, however there very well may be more harm than benefits with this method.
 With a notable quote from (http://www.onegreenplanet.org/animalsandnature/the-weird-way-cleaning-up-oil-spills-can-actually-harm-animals/) “While it would be nice to believe that dispersants rid the ocean of oil forever, the truth of the matter is that dispersants do not reduce the amount of oil entering the environment.
 Instead, they literally just push the problem (a combination of oil AND chemicals) underwater where we can’t see them …” and “ Not only does it appear that our methods of cleaning up oil spills are ineffective, but the chemicals used in dispersants are also damaging marine life.
 Dispersants wreak havoc in ocean environments, and have proven to be harmful to many marine organisms.”
 These quotes show the dangers and effects of a single type of “rescue” people use to clean up oil spills.These dispersants spread the oil to eventually settle on the seabed, where it causes arguably more harm than it did on the surface.
 From being in the same environment as these harmful chemicals and toxins, marine life become not only tainted but also hindered by these toxins, passing the harmful effects to human were they caught and ingested.
 The effects of a product of humans seeking to help the ocean and those who benefit and live within it inadvertently negatively impacts the beings who are dedicated to it.

 Dispersants deployed on oil spills near coral reefs may be more harmful to them than the oil itself.
 Done by an organization publishing their research on “ACS Publications”, a group of scientists and oceanographers revealed that dispersants were more harmful to coral than crude oil.
 “The dispersed oil and the dispersants were significantly more toxic than crude oil WSFs.” alongside a series of tests, this was the conclusion they discovered.
-Again, the opposition to my overall thesis is that more good may be done than harm in the overall scheme of cleaning ocean pollution, however this example proves that more than just the well being of the cleanliness of the water is at stake.
+Perhaps a good analogy to this overall topic would be for one to metaphorically look tat the sky of a polluted city.
+Although there is a blue sky and everything seems ok, it isn’t possible to see pollution in the sky with the naked eye.
+This goes for dispersants; although oil spills appear to be gone, they are really just dissipated throughout the water setting up the possibility to cause more harm.
+Again, the opposition to my overall thesis is that more good may be done than harm in the overall scheme of cleaning ocean pollution with the use of dispersants.